Feedback is a gift— one that can help you improve team results and relationships with your direct reports.

 On the other hand, when you provide weekly feedback or constructive comments as soon as you notice something your direct reports can improve, they’ll see you as someone who actually cares about their growth.
 Less like a manager, and more like a coach.

 Here’s one thing you might not have considered.
 Before giving any feedback to your employees, you should always ask for it first.
-That’s what experts like Kim Scott (author of Radical Candor) say:
+Make it a habit to ask for feedback about your meetings, projects, and leadership style.

-Here are three things you should consider when asking employees to give you feedback:
+Here are three things you should consider when receiving feedback from staff:

 One way to encourage your teammates to give you helpful feedback is letting them know about the things you normally struggle with and asking them to call you out on them.
 Here’s an example: